arillo/silverstripe-utils/README.md

 ### Arillo\Utils\FluentHelper

-With `Arillo\Utils\FluentHelper::force_delete` you can improve UX in CMS while Page deletion.
+With `Arillo\Utils\FluentHelper::force_delete` you can improve UX in CMS while record deletion.
 At the moment Fluent forces you to delete a page in each Locale, to remove it from SiteTree.
 Example usage:

 ```
 <?php